vitessio/website/content/en/docs/23.0/reference/programs/vtctldclient/vtctldclient_GenerateShardRanges.md

 Print a set of shard ranges assuming a keyspace with N shards.

 ```
-vtctldclient GenerateShardRanges <num_shards>
+vtctldclient GenerateShardRanges <num_shards> [--hex-width=w]
 ```

 ### Options

 ```
   -h, --help            help for GenerateShardRanges
+      --hex-width int   The number of hex characters to use for the shard range start and end.
+If not set or set to 0, it will be automatically computed based on the number of requested shards.
 ```

 ### Options inherited from parent commands

 ```
-      --action_timeout duration              timeout to use for the command (default 1h0m0s)
+      --action-timeout duration              timeout to use for the command (default 1h0m0s)
       --compact                              use compact format for otherwise verbose outputs
       --server string                        server to use for the connection (required)
       --topo-global-root string              the path of the global topology data in the global topology server (default "/vitess/global")